Kensington and Chelsea

 Overview ⁞ Kensington and Chelsea is one of London’s smallest yet most affluent boroughs, home to landmarks like Kensington Palace, the Natural History Museum, and the King’s Road.
 It is renowned for luxury shopping, exclusive residential areas, and cultural events such as the Notting Hill Carnival.

-The administrative boundary of Kensington and Chelsea can be viewed on OpenStreetMap: District Boundary of Kensington and Chelsea.
+The administrative boundary of Kensington and Chelsea can also be viewed on OpenStreetMap: District Boundary of Kensington and Chelsea.

 Key Facts about Kensington and Chelsea